 We would like to say a big “Thank you” to staff and children from the participating schools:

-- Hawksworth Wood Primary School
+Hawksworth Wood Primary

 Discovering Lieder workshops and concert are free to participating schools.
-All we ask is that you pay for a coach to bring your class to the concert.

-This project enables young people to discover some of the great composers’ repertoire of songs and perform them in choirs, small ensembles or as soloists.
+Discover some of the great composers’ repertoire of songs and perform them in choirs, small ensembles or as soloists.

 The Cool Lieder Song Book (available to download as a free resource for schools here) contains 10 specially selected songs, newly translated with simple accompaniments for teaching purposes alongside the original.
 Teaching notes are provided for each song.